oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 When receiving an SD-JWT, the Holder MUST do the following:

- 1. Process the SD-JWT as defined in (#sd_jwt_verification) to validate the presentation and extract the payload.
+ 1. Process the SD-JWT as defined in (#sd_jwt_verification) to validate it and extract the payload.
  2. Ensure that the contents of claims in the payload are acceptable (depending on the application; for example, check that any values the Holder can check are correct).

 For presentation to a Verifier, the Holder MUST perform the following (or equivalent) steps (in addition to the checks described in (#sd_jwt_verification) performed after receiving the SD-JWT):